 - All tuition is compulsory.
-The student will normally lose the right to take the final course unit exam if he/she has an absence exceeding 20%.
+The student will normally loose the right to take the final course unit exam if he/she has an absence exceeding 20%.

 Approved compulsory requirements are valid for two semesters after the ordinarily scheduled exam semester.

 A concert of at least 35 minutes, that is to be held during the semester.
 The repertoire cannot include pieces already assessed.
 The concert is assessed by at least two internal examiners, of whom one is the student's principal instrument tutor.